- Daniel Hanley, MD

 - Division Manager, Brain Injury Outcomes

-Nichol McBee has been part of the Brain Injury Outcomes Division since its inception.
+Nichol McBee has been part of BIOS since its inception.
 Her expertise is in the management of clinical trials, specifically in the areas of protocol compliance, adverse events monitoring, serious adverse event reporting, follow-up and documentation of potential outcome events.
-As the senior program manager, she supervises the medical monitoring processes, the central adjudication of safety endpoints and the regulatory documents specialist.
+As the Division Manager, she has direct oversight of day-to-day operations and human resources, and provides input along with division leadership into overall project forecasting and staff capacity needs.
+Nichol also serves as the Project Administrator of the Johns Hopkins University-Tufts Medical Center Trial Innovations Center (JHU-Tufts TIC), a program award from the NIH NCATS to develop, demonstrate, and disseminate innovations for clinical trial efficiency.
+In addition to these leadership roles, she also supervises the data management core, medical monitoring processes, central adjudication of safety endpoints, and regulatory documents specialists.
 She is an on-call resource to the site managers and clinical teams during randomizations, and she serves on multiple protocol development committees.
 She ensures that daily activities meet regulatory compliance, and she is responsible for implementing and maintaining quality assurance and quality control systems by managing the production of the SOPs to ensure that all BIOS trials are documented and reported in compliance with each protocol and the applicable regulatory requirements in a timely and correct manner.
-She has been a vital part of the BIOS program responsible for the FDA IND applications since 1995.
+She has been a vital part of the BIOS program responsible for the FDA IND applications and the management of the Brain Hemorrhage Thrombolysis clinical trial program since 1995.

 - Steve Mayo, PD, CCRA, PMP